kato0116/Efficient_Medical_Image_Segmentation_with_RF-Based_Diffusion_Transformer/README.md

 ﻿# Efficient Medical Image Segmentation with Rectifed Flow-Based Diffusion Transformer This model is a novel rectified flow-based segmentation model that retains its original structure with reduced computational costs.
-And, The paper of this has been officially accepted by ICONIP 2025 Poster.
+And, The paper of this has been officially accepted by ICONIP 2025.

 ## Model overview
 ![Model overview](assets/overview.png)